Skip to main content

 Cybercriminals

 Cybercriminals target the healthcare industry to make money typically by using ransomware to hold sensitive data hostage until a ransom is paid.
-In the wake of the COVID-19 pandemic, cybercriminal activity increased with threat actors seeking access to vaccine information to sell in illegal markets.
+This cybercriminal activity has increased in recent years with threat actors exploiting vulnerabilities in healthcare systems for financial gain.

 Hacktivists